cselman99/theater_problem/README.md

 RUN INSTRUCTIONS:
-python3 theater.py path
+python3 driver.py path
-* NOTE: path argument is the destination of the reservations file * View "output.txt" for listed results, and terminal for grid view of seating chart
+* NOTE: path argument is the destination of the reservations file * View "output.txt" for listed results, and terminal for grid view of seating chart and testing results